renee1235/css-units/README.md

 1. Install Live Server and Go Live to view how the webpage looks with no styling
 2. Create ```style.css``` and link it to ```index.html```
 3. Follow along with my demonstration to review using CSS box-model properties to style the header

+## Example
+Follow along with my demonstration to use em and % to style the header

+## Exercise
+Using box-model properties, style the gallery to look like the image below.
+You should use % and em